allynfolksjr/Mass-Email-o-nator/README.md

 * Robust logging
 * Default email domain: if an address doesn't have a domain, automatically use user-defined domain and append to the end of user.

 # UW Integration

 NikkyMail also works closely with UW-related projects and notifications, and supports the following:

 * Ability to check for a Shared NetID with administrators, and CC them in the notification message.

+# Quick Start Guide

+1. Copy `configuration.sample.rb` to `configuration.rb`
+2. Populate a file named "users" with your destination addresses, one per line.
+3. Put your message in a file named "message"
+4. Change any settings desired in `configuration.rb`
+5. Run `configuration.rb` and let it do its thing.

+# Full documentation

+The configuration file has most of the information that is required to customize this script, however, there are a few relevant points that should be mentioned and discussed in further details.

+## User File Processing

+The user file is actually read as a CSV file, which enables you to add your own data into the script. data[0] is assumed to be the destination address(es), but the rest are ignored unless explictly referenced in the message processing block, as outlined below.
+One possible use of this is a file that has some octal permission in data[1] field, and then the message processing block will have a custom blurb for each possible combination.

+## Message Processing

+If the symbol `:message_parse_block` is defined in the configuration file, this block will be run evey time an email is parsed.
+This makes the most sense when combined with the user file processing, as outlined above.

+## UW Groups Web Service Integration

+In order for the groups web service check work properly, you must have a UWCA-created certificate and key.

 # Caveats, To-do Etc.